ANALYSIS-U.S. move to negotiate drug prices a rare defeat for Big Pharma

 By Ahmed Aboulenein

-WASHINGTON, Aug 12 (Reuters) - Big Pharma spent more than any other industry to lobby Congress and federal agencies this year, a Reuters analysis shows, but is still on course for a major defeat by failing to stop a bill that allows the government to negotiate prices on select drugs.
+WASHINGTON, Aug 12 (Reuters) - Big Pharma spent more than any other industry to lobby Congress and federal agencies this year, a Reuters analysis shows, but still suffered a major defeat after failing to stop a bill that allows the government to negotiate prices on select drugs.

-Despite the pharmaceutical industry spending at least $142 million on lobbying efforts, the $430 billion Inflation Reduction Act to change climate, health, and tax policies cleared its largest hurdle last week when Democratic lawmakers passed it in the Senate.
+Despite the pharmaceutical industry's spending at least $142 million on lobbying efforts, the $430 billion Inflation Reduction Act to change climate, health and tax policies will become law.
+It cleared its largest hurdle last week with passage in the Senate, without any Republicans joining Democrats in voting for the bill, followed by passage by the U.S. House of Representatives on Friday. [nL1N2ZO2OV]

-The U.S. House of Representatives is also expected to pass it on Friday, allowing President Joe Biden to sign it into law.

-Its enactment would represent a rare legislative defeat for the pharmaceutical industry and set a new precedent for curbing drug prices in the world's most lucrative market for medicines, according to congressional and industry officials.
+The bill's imminent enactment represents a rare legislative defeat for the pharmaceutical industry and sets a precedent for curbing drug prices in the world's most lucrative market for medicines, according to congressional and industry officials.

 "This is a major first step forward," Democratic Senator Patty Murray, chair of the Senate's health committee, told Reuters.
 "It is the first time we've been able to make this kind of step to lower prices on pharmaceuticals ... which will set the stage for us to do more."